-Last on our low-impact barre workout for legs list are sliding leg raises.
-This last workout has you lying back down on the floor, but it really works on your legs.
+Last on our low-impact barre workout for legs list are lying leg raises.
+This last exercise has you lying back down on the floor, but it really works on your core.
 Your thighs, hips, and core are all being worked on with this barre exercise.
 Feel like a ballerina yet?

 - Lie down on your back, with both legs raised towards the ceiling.

-- While lowering your legs down, keep your right leg straight but bend your left leg in towards your stomach.
+- Lower your legs down slowly and in a controlled manner, keep your right leg straight but bend your left leg in towards your stomach.
 Raise your legs back up towards the ceiling.

 Not all workouts are created equal, so if one of these barre leg workouts are too difficult for you, do not be afraid to switch up and try something else.
 All of these workouts are meant to be low-impact, but if you want added intensity go ahead and add weights or even more complex moves to the mix.
-But always remember to have fun with it!
+Most importantly, have fun with it.